 - wipe pan between pancakes: or the sugar in the pan may burn.

-I have a wonderfully fluffy pancake batter that I like to use (recipe below) so I swirled a bit of cinnamon roll filling into the pancake.
+I have a wonderfully fluffy pancake batter that I like to use (recipe below) so I swirl a bit of cinnamon roll filling into the pancake.

-And they cooked up just like a pancake- fluffy, but with craters of crusty, sugary cinnamon swirled within.
+And they cook up just like a pancake- fluffy, but with craters of crusty, sugary cinnamon swirled within.